 Sue Woods, Pro-Bono Counselor

 Sue understands the value of education and its potential to change lives.
-Sue joined College Sage hoping to serve the needs of economically disadvantaged young people and their families by sharing her ability to navigate the college preparation and application process.
+Sue joined College Sage to serve the needs of economically disadvantaged young people and their families by sharing her ability to navigate the college application and financing process.

 After an early career working internationally in system consulting, Sue co-founded a set of successful businesses in the Cayman Islands, California and the Carolinas.
 She served as CFO for her businesses while devoting time and talent to actively support educational needs in her community.
 In Charleston, Sue served on the School Improvement Council (SIC) for Academic Magnet High School and she has held various treasurer and other leadership positions for school support and fund-raising entities.
 She also serves as a board member for Kids on Point, a year-round program introducing young people to the world of opportunity in the classroom, in the community, and on the squash court.
 After guiding her family through education and life transitions from San Francisco to Grand Cayman and ultimately to Charleston, Sue is excited to share her accumulated expertise – helping more young people identify, create, and secure college opportunities.